syz51/rust-codespace-template/README.md

-# Codespace template for Rust
+# Codespace VSCode Template for Rust
 This is a bare minimum starting template for running a Rust dev environment on codespace.

 Template details: